 Choose from a Nano SIM or a Micro/ Combi SIM to get the card that fits your phone or device.

 There are other great reasons for going SIM only.
-If you have had your eye on a handset that has now been discontinued, or you've been coveting a phone that's been passed down through the family, 3 SIM only contracts provide a great way to get the most out of these devices.
+If you have had your eye on a handset that has now been discontinued, or you've been coveting a phone that's been passed down through the family, 3g sim deals provide a great way to get the most out of these devices.

 If you've got a poor credit rating SIM only may be the answer, with more lenient checks and much shorter contracts available.
 This also gives you greater flexibility if, down the line, you decide to upgrade your handset or change the amount of text-minutes, and mobile data you'll think you need.